The L2 strong maximum principle on arbitrary countable networks: Irreducibility for the heat semigroup

 with form domain $D(a):=V$ .
 We call the semigroup $(e^{t\Delta})_{t\geq 0}$ on the Hilbert space $L^2(\mathsf G)$ generated by the Laplace operator the \emph{heat semigroup}.
 Due to a Theorem of Ouhabaz~\cite{Ouh05} it is possible to characterize the invariance under the action of $(e^{t\Delta})_{t\geq 0}$ of closed, convex subsets $C$ of $L^2(\mathsf G)$, i.e.\ the property

-Since we will use the above mentioned Theorem several times, we report it for the sake of readability.
+The aforementioned Theorem takes a particularly simple form if $C$ is a linear subspace.
+Since we will use this simplified version several times, we formulate it explicitly for the sake of readability.

-\begin{theo}[Ouhabaz's Theorem, version for linear subspaces] Consider a densely defined, continuous, elliptic sesquilinear form $(a,V)$ on the Hilbert space $H$ and fix a closed linear subspace $Y \subset H$.
+\begin{thm}[Invariance of linear subspaces] Consider a densely defined, continuous, elliptic sesquilinear form $(a,V)$ on the Hilbert space $H$ and fix a closed linear subspace $Y \subset H$.
 Then $Y$ is invariant under the semigroup generated by $a$ if and only if $P_Y V \subset V$ and